Linear-nonlinear duality for circuit design on quantum computing platforms: Methods

-Whereas for the Parametric amplifier case, the Casimir is proportional to the photon-number difference between modes, i.e. $l-m=p-q$.
-However, for the Beam-splitter case, the total photon number $l+q=m+p$ is the conserved quantity (see Fig. \ref{fig: BS_PDC_lattice}).
+For the parametric amplifier case, the Casimir is proportional to the photon-number difference between modes, $l-m=p-q$.
+For the beam-splitter case, however, the total photon number, $l+q=m+p$, is the conserved quantity (see Fig.~\ref{fig: BS_PDC_lattice}).

-The transformation law Eq.~\eqref{eq:transform}, which indicates a relationship between the non-vanishing transition amplitudes of a parametric amplifier and a beam splitter after the Wick-rotation, suggests investigating a duality connecting the transition amplitudes of a PDC and a BS.
+The transformation law Eq.~\eqref{eq:transform}, which indicates a relationship between the non-vanishing transition amplitudes of a parametric amplifier and a beam-splitter after the Wick-rotation, suggests investigating a duality connecting the transition amplitudes of a PDC and a BS.
 Specifically, we anticipate something of the form

 with $\omega(g)$ being a function that depends only on the parametric gain, and $\eta(g)$ being the dependence of the BS transmittance on $g$.
 We then fix $\omega(g)$ by recalling that a BS of arbitrary transmittance leaves the two-mode vacuum state invariant, that is